Band members: Francis Rossi, Rick Parfitt, Alan Lancaster, Andy Bown, Pete Kircher

 Tour Crew: Ian Jones (Tour Manager), Elizabeth Gernon (Crew Manager's assistant), John Thompson (Sound Engineer), George Harvey (Lighnting director), Barry Evens (Guitar tech for Rick and Alan), Steve Robinson (Guitar tech for Francis), Chris Ransom (drum tech), Stewart Wicks (Keyboard tech), John Gedenski (FOH Sound Engineer).
 Management: Quarry Production, Manager: Colin Johnson, Alan Crux.
 Merchandiser: Bravado

 Tour Note: No Support Acts and the first tour without ex-drummer John Coghlan.
 Strange: Quo celebrated their 20th Anniversary but only a handful of shows were played in Europe.
 Promoters weren't really interested in QUO because of the World Cup in Spain and the huge Rolling Stones European Summer Tour!
 The London Brixton Gig 15.5.1982 was cancelled because of "production difficulties".
-Also cancelled: the 2-day Festival at Würzburg, Germany 29.-30.5.1982 and Freiburg, Germany 31.5.1982.
+Also Quo cancelled their appearances at the 2-day Festivals in Würzburg, Germany 29.-30.5.1982, Freiburg, Germany 31.5.1982 and Skanderborg, Denmark 9.8.1982.

 15/04/ IRELAND, Cork - City Hall